wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Notes on dynamic graphs

+Push relabel is not directly related to dynamic graphs.
+But it should be able to run on a dynamic graph, provided the source and the sink are given at the beginning of algorithm and the way to access all the nodes and the edges is the same.
+Capacities of edges from the previous graph can be used as a good starting point, if the edges and the nodes ids are consistent and the graph is not dramatically changed.

-SFL is hard to work on dynamic graphs, which will change the topology of the graph.
-Maxflow values will be different when vertices are added or removed from the graph.
+However, SFL is hard to work on dynamic graphs, which will change the topology of the graph.
+The residual graph includes a swapping edge value (see pseudocode above) and we need to know the how the new graph will be in order to allocate enough memory space for the new edges and vertices.

 ### Notes on larger datasets